 Macy's Holiday Windows

 Let's be honest, shopping is thirsty work.
 You've earned a break, so make it a good one by visiting a holiday pop-up bar for a celebratory beverage.

-- If you're seeking energy for the final stretch, look no further than the newly opened Starbucks Reserve Roastery (Opening Nov.
-15) for all your caffeine-related needs.
-This four-story shrine to coffee also features a full kitchen/bakery and mixologist-crafted beverages.
+- If you're seeking energy for the final stretch, look no further than Starbucks Reserve Roastery for all your caffeine-related needs.
+The largest Starbucks location in the world, this four-story shrine to coffee also features a full kitchen/bakery and mixologist-crafted beverages.

 Hear live music performances or DJs spinning tunes while snacking on Yvolina’s homemade tamales and shopping at the Pilsen Community Market.
 The market, in the gentrifying Pilsen neighborhood, teems with products by Latina artists, bakers, and produce makers.
 It’s held every other Sunday from mid-November through April at the Honky Tonk BBQ (try their bacon candy).

-Check Do312 to find a listing of most 1- to 3-day independent holiday markets, like the One of a Kind Holiday Show at the Merchandise Mart that sells unique and eclectic work from 600 artists (December 5–8) and the Lincoln Park Zoo Holiday Market (December 3), set up among the zoo animals and 2.5 million Christmas lights.
+Check Do312 to find a listing of most 1- to 3-day independent holiday markets, like the One of a Kind Holiday Show at the Merchandise Mart that sells unique and eclectic work from 600 artists (December 2–5).

 Beyond the Loop